FinYang/lazytype/README.md

 # lazytype

-The R package *lazytype* provides addins for inserting code and running code in a different manner, and functions to interact scripts with each other and to interact script with rmarkdown file.
+The R package *lazytype* provides addins for inserting code and running code in a different manner, and functions to allow interaction between scripts and between script and rmarkdown file.

 ## Installation